atulkgupta9/track-area/README.md

 # Track-Area
-This project was used as a Proof of Concept to one of the government project.
+This project was used as a Proof of Concept for one of the government project.

 ## Problem Statement
 To compute area traversed by a tractor while ploughing a field as precisely as possible.
 A sensor is mounted on a tractor while it is ploughing a field.